juxor/afaq/markdown/secG2.md

 produced.
 As Robert Graham put it, _"[t]hat both Tucker and Bakunin could claim Proudhon as their own illustrates the inherent ambiguity and elusiveness of his thought . . .
-With his death, that synthesis broke down into its conflicting parts."_ [_"Introduction"_, Pierre-Joseph Proudhon, **The General idea of the Revolution**, p. xxxi] Social anarchism emphasised the self- management, associational and federalist aspects of Proudhon's ideas along with his critique of private property while individualist anarchism tended to stress his support for possession, "wages" (i.e., labour income), competition and markets.
+With his death, that synthesis broke down into its conflicting parts."_ [_"Introduction"_, Pierre-Joseph Proudhon, **General idea of the Revolution**, p. xxxi] Social anarchism emphasised the self-management, associational and federalist aspects of Proudhon's ideas along with his critique of private property while individualist anarchism tended to stress his support for possession, "wages" (i.e., labour income), competition and markets.

 ## G.2.5 Do most anarchists agree with the individualists on communist-
 anarchism?